WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: Add two buttons to check for updates and validate licenses on the license page - better than the checkbox & save method.
 * Fix: WPAPP - Found a few more strings that were not being sent through the translation functions.
 * Fix: WPAPP - When doing a QUICK DOMAIN change, also change the post title of the CPT record.
+* Fix: WPAPP - Sometimes when running long transactions on a server record, the UI "terminal" didn't update properly from the log files.

 4.12.0
 ------